-- Double-click the payment method. - Or select the name of the payment method and click the Edit button at the bottom of the list. - Or in the Payment Method list, control-click the name of the other name you want to edit and choose Edit Payment Method from the shortcut menu. - 3 Enter the text for the payment method. - 4 (Optional) If you have Merchant Services activated to process credit and debit cards, you can turn this feature on or off by checking or unchecking "Merchant Service enabled." - 5 (Optional) To mark a payment method inactive, select the Inactive checkbox. - 6 (Add only) If you're adding a new payment method and want to add more, click Next. - 7 Click OK.
+- Double-click the payment method. - Or select the name of the payment method and click the Edit button at the bottom of the list.

+• Or in the Payment Method list, control-click the name of

+- 3 Enter the text for the payment method. - 4 (Optional) If you have Merchant Services activated to process credit and debit cards, you can turn this feature on or off by checking or unchecking "Merchant Service enabled." - 5 (Optional) To mark a payment method inactive, select the Inactive checkbox. - 6 (Add only) If you're adding a new payment method and want to add more, click Next. - 7 Click OK.